krmgns/uuid/README.md

 ### The `Uuid\Uuid` Class

-When no `$value` (UUID value) given, `Uuid\Uuid` class will generate and assign its value by itself.
+Like the inheriting classes, when no `$value` (UUID value) given, `Uuid\Uuid` class will generate and assign its value by itself.
 Otherwise, given value will be assigned after it's checked in strict mode (modifier argument is `$strict` as `true`) whether it's a valid UUID value or not.

 ```php
 use Uuid\{Uuid, UuidError};